Approximate Modularity Revisited: Introduction

 In addition, we shall use $\Kalweak$ to denote the smallest constant such that every {\em weakly} $\epsilon$-modular function is $\Kalweak \epsilon$-linear, and refer to $\Kalweak$ as the {\em weak Kalton constant}.
 For the weak Kalton constant we prove the following theorem.

-\begin{thm}[Upper and lower bounds, weak Kalton] Every weakly $\epsilon$-modular function is $\Delta$-linear for $\Delta < 24\epsilon$.
-Hence $\Kalweak < 24$.
-Moreover, there is an integer valued set function over 20 items that is weakly 2-modular and 3-linear.
-Hence $\Kalweak \ge 3/2$. \end{thm}
+\begin{theorem}[Upper and lower bounds, weak Kalton] Every weakly $\epsilon$-modular function is $\Delta$-linear for $\Delta < 24\epsilon$, so $\Kalweak < 24$.
+Moreover, there is an integer valued set function over 20 items that is weakly 2-modular and 3-linear, so $\Kalweak \ge 3/2$. \end{theorem}

 \paragraph{Learning algorithms} Another part of our work concerns the following setting.
 Suppose that one is given access to a value oracle for a function $f$ that is $\Delta$-linear.
 In such a setting, it is desirable to obtain an explicit representation for some linear function $h$ that is close to $f$, because using such an $h$ one can approximately solve optimization problems on $f$ by solving them exactly on $h$.
 The process of learning $h$ involves two complexity parameters, namely the number of queries made to the value oracle for $f$, and the computation time of the learning procedure, and its quality can be measured by the distance $d(h,f) = \max_{S}\{|h(S) - f(S)|\}$ of $h$ from $f$.
 It was shown in~\cite{CDDK} that for every learning algorithm that makes only polynomially many value queries, there will be cases in which $d(h,f) \ge \Omega(\Delta\sqrt{n}/\log n)$.
 This might sound discouraging but it need not be.
 One reason is that in many cases $\Delta < \log n/\sqrt{n}$.
 For example, this may be the case when $f$ itself is actually linear, but is modeled as $\Delta$-linear due to noise in measurements of values of $f$.
 By investing more in the measurements, $\Delta$ can be decreased.
 Another reason is that the lower bounds are for worst case $f$, and it is still of interest to design natural learning algorithms that might work well in practice.
 Indeed, \cite{CDDK} designed a randomized learning algorithm that makes $O(n^2 \log n)$ nonadaptive queries and learns $h$ within distance $O(\Delta \sqrt{n})$ from $f$.
 We improve upon this result in two respects, one being reducing the number of queries, and the other being removing the need for randomization.